fuzzypar/hello-world/README.md

-# hello-worlds of other worlds from universe
+# hello-worlds of other worlds from universes (plural)
 1st repo
 edited